slowernews/wisdom-tldr/README.md

 > *'And those who were seen dancing were thought to be insane by those who could not hear the music.' -- Friedrich Nietzsche*

-HOWEVER, smart people don’t think others are stupid and common sense is not so common.
+HOWEVER... smart people don’t think others are stupid and common sense is not so common.

 > *'Taking a fence down without knowing why is there.'*